I believe in God, the Father almighty, maker of heaven and earth.

 We teach that since God gives us eternal life through Christ, the believer is secure in that salvation forever.
 Our salvation is maintained by the grace and power of God, not by the efforts of the believer (John 10:29-30; 2 Timothy 1:12; Hebrews 7:25; 1 John 5:11-13).

 We teach that the church is the body of Christ and the family of God.
 It is made up of saved and baptized believers, who regularly join together on the Lord’s Day for worship, fellowship, and ministry (Matthew 16:18; 1 Corinthians 12:12-14; Hebrews 10:25).

 We teach that it is the responsibility and privilege of every Christian to proclaim the good news of Jesus Christ and to seek to make growing disciples (Matthew 28:18-20; Acts 1:8).

-In addition to these important beliefs, we also teach that God has given the parents and the home the responsibility to bring up their children in the nurture and admonition of the Lord (Ephesians 6:4; Proverbs 22:6).
+We teach that the family is an institution created by God.
+God’s vision for the family is the uniting of one man and one woman in the covenant of marriage for a lifetime.
+Human sexuality is a gift created for expression within the boundaries of marriage.
+For those who have children, God has given the parents the responsibility to bring up their children in the nurture and admonition of the Lord (Ephesians 6:4; Proverbs 22:6).
 We believe that a consistent and whole education will occur when home, church, and school work closely together and are in agreement on the basic concepts of life.

 We teach that man was created to exist forever.
 He will either exist eternally separated from God by sin, or in union with God through salvation.
 To be eternally separated from God is hell.
 To be eternally with God is heaven.
 Heaven and hell are places of eternal existence (John 3:16; Romans 6:23; Revelation 20:15).